 - 14.1.
 This study requires a Project Arborist qualified in arboriculture to Australian Qualifications Framework (AQF) level 5 or above and have at least 5 years demonstrated experience in managing trees within complex development sites. - 14.2.
 Provide a preliminary arboricultural report that identifies tree location, condition, quality, life expectancy and indicative Tree Protection Zones to enable the urban design to minimise impacts to trees. - 14.3.
 Undertake an arboricultural impact assessment for the proposal outlining trees to be removed or retained and the possible impacts on the trees to be retained including allowing for future construction methodology. - 14.4.
-The plan for the retention of existing and provision of new trees is to consider: - the capacity of the public domain and urban design approach to protect existing trees and allow for the growth of new trees - o species selection that maximises solar access during winter - the provision of sufficient soil volumes and quality (including within the private domain) provide for long term tree health - canopy design concepts that consider expanded verges and central verges (through setbacks, reduced carriageway or widened reservation) to increase planting, incorporation of landmark large scale trees in key locations and street gardens and low plantings to improve streetscape amenity, and - coordinate outcomes of the Public Domain Design, Urban Design, Utilities (ensure overground utilities are undergrounded), Wind (ensuring that trees are not expected to be the wind mitigation device) and transport parts of this study. - 14.5.
-Demonstrate how the project addresses the City of Sydney Urban Forest Strategy, in particular, the following site specific targets: - o minimum canopy cover of 50% to streets, 25% to parks and 25% to private property - ${\odot}$ minimum species diversity targets of 40% family, 30% genius, and 10% species - minimum distribution of tree heights of 10% small trees (3-5m), 45% medium trees (5-10m), 35% large trees (10-20m) and 10% extra-large trees (20m+), and - consult closely with City of Sydney.
+The plan for the retention of existing and provision of new trees is to consider: - o The capacity of the public domain and urban design approach to protect existing trees and allow for the growth of new trees - o Species selection that maximises solar access during winter - o The provision of sufficient soil volumes and quality (including within the private domain) provide for long term tree health - Canopy design concepts that consider expanded verges and central verges (through setbacks, reduced carriageway or widened reservation) to increase planting, incorporation of landmark large scale trees in key locations and street gardens and low plantings to improve streetscape amenity, and - o Coordinate outcomes of the Public Domain Design, Urban Design, Utilities (ensure overground utilities are undergrounded), Wind (ensuring that trees are not expected to be the wind mitigation device) and transport parts of this study. - 14.5.
+Demonstrate how the project addresses the City of Sydney Urban Forest Strategy [Link REDWatch];, in particular, the following site specifictargets: - o minimum canopy cover of 50% to streets, 25% to parks and 25% to private property - o minimum species diversity targets of 40% family, 30% genius, and 10% species - o minimum distribution of tree heights of 10% small trees (3-5m), 45% medium trees (5-10m), 35% large trees (10-20m) and 10% extra-large trees (20m+), and - o consult closely with City of Sydney. - 14.6.
+Provide an indicative tree and landscape planting strategy across the site, accounting for biodiversity and habitat considerations that includes: - a tree sensitive public domain and that protects existing trees, and allows for the growth of new trees

-- 14.6.
-Provide an indicative tree and landscape planting strategy across the site, accounting for biodiversity and habitat considerations that includes: - a tree sensitive public domain and that protects existing trees, and allows for the growth of new trees - o species selection that maximises solar access during winter, and - $\circ$ $\,$ sufficient soil volumes and quality are provided for long term tree health. - 14.7.
-Demonstrate that Council policies, strategies, master plans are complied with, including, Tree Management Controls: SLEP; SDCP; Urban Forest Strategy; Tree Management Policy; Street Tree Master Plan; Urban Ecology Strategic Action Plan and Landscape Code.
+- o species selection that maximises solar access during winter, and - o sufficient soil volumes and quality are provided for long term tree health. - Demonstrate that Council policies, strategies, master plans are complied with, including, Tree Management Controls: